Beginner’s Guide to REST API and GRAPH API9th January 2019

 One-time passwords can be generated in several ways and each one has trade-offs in term of security, convenience, and cost.

 Time synchronised passwords don’t always have to be a perfect match and typically there’s a window where older or newer passwords will be accepted.
-This is done simply because it takes humans a bit of time to read and enter the OTP, so, for example, it would be unusual for a password to change every second, as the end user would not have enough time to enter the password before it becomes invalid.
+This is done simply because it takes humans a bit of time to read and enter a one-time password, so, for example, it would be unusual for a password to change every second, as the end user would not have enough time to enter the password before it becomes invalid.

 The second method involves the computer system and the token starting with the same shared number (called a seed).
 Each time a new password is generated the token device increments its own internal counter, and each time you actually log in, the server also then increments it's counter.